agarwa65/Behavioural-Cloning-AV/writeup_template.md

 The model contains dropout layers in order to reduce overfitting (model.py lines 38).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (cell 5 in the model.ipynb).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (cell 5 in the model.py).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning